-The Leader should be prepared to demonstrate rescue skills in advanced tidal / non tidal environments (award dependant).
-Leaders are required to demonstrate the management of effective rescues and should be informed by an effective decision-making process.
+The Leader should be prepared to demonstrate rescue skills in advanced white water within the remit for the award.
+Leaders are required to demonstrate the management of effective rescues.
+These should be informed by an effective decision making process.

-The emphasis for the Leader is that they can be an effective Leader of a team.
-This would include the ability to look after themselves and others while paddling in advanced environments of different characters i.e. long or short fetch winds and associated waves and conditions.
-As well as different aspects of the wind i.e. into, across and down wind.
-For the tidal award, this must include interactions with tidal flow.
+The emphasis for the Leader is that they can be an effective leader of a team.
+This would include the ability to look after themselves and others while paddling in advanced white water environments.

 Throughout all the rescues, the Leader should be able to retain all of their own equipment and be able to formulate a plan of what to do next.
+The Leader is required to demonstrate the following rescues: